GraphtyLove/warcraft_stats_api/README.md

 docker run --env-file .env -p 8000:8000 -t warcraft_stats_api
 ```

 #### 4. Access the API's documentation!

 The API should be accessible at `localhost:8000/docs`

 #### 5. Access the API!

 The API should be accessible at `localhost:8000`

+## Contributing

+If you would like to add something to the project, feel free to open a Pull-Request!